 Many people don’t want to go on a short-term mission trip, simply because they are afraid God will call them long-term.
 Many of the stories we share from Serve Asia end with a short-term worker feeling called to the country they visited.
 But, short-term mission doesn’t always result in a long-term call, and that’s ok!
 Lily shares how the long-term impact of her mission trip led her to trust God in new ways.

 Having completed my undergraduate studies in May 2018 I decided to go on a graduation trip.
-Instead of simply travelling outside of Hong Kong I was looking for something more meaningful.
+Instead of simply travelling outside my own country I was looking for something more meaningful.

 I came across OMF via my cousin and applied to be a KidZone worker at the orientation course in July 2018.
 Together with ten other workers from around the world, we spent 4 weeks in Singapore at the OMF International Center, assisting the KidZone program during the orientation course for new workers and their families.